hoangnguyen1612/po-doc/use_case_skill_policy_leader(ttuan).md

-# Use Case Access to Skill Policy with the Staff role (ttuan or nghoang)
+# Use Case Access to Skill Policy with the Leader role (ttuan or nghoang)

 ## Prerequisites
 - Logged in: ttuan or nghoang